 Many of the women who come to our program do not have the financial resources required to pay for rehabilitation.
-The cost of most recovery programs is very high - thousands of dollars per month.
-Even with the large operation budge at Path of Grace, we want recovery to be available for any woman who chooses freedom.
+Even with the large operation budget at Path of Grace, we want recovery to be available for any woman who chooses freedom.
 Path of Grace charges only $800 per resident for the entire period of commitment to the program.
-We believe that faith and time are required to restore lives and sustain recovery.
+We believe that faith and time are required to sustain lifelong recovery.

 To help more women find recovery, we need your help through monetary donations.
 Your financial support makes recovery possible!